vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machine-Basics/A-Generic-State-Machine.md

-The aim with this document is to explain how the machinery used in the mFibonacci SM; to execute computations, produce proofs of correctness of execution, and verify these proofs; can apply to a generic state machine.
+The aim with this document is to explain how the machinery used in the mFibonacci SM; to execute computations, produce proofs of correctness of execution, and verify these proofs; can extend to a generic state machine.

 Think of our state machine as being composed of two parts; the part that has to do with generating the execution trace, while the other part is focused on verifying that the executions were correctly executed.

 - The former part is more like the "software" of the state machine, as it is concerned with interpreting program instructions and correctly generating the execution trace.
 A novel language dubbed the **Zero-knowledge Assembly Language** (zkASM) is used in this part.
 - But the latter part is more like the "hardware" as it consists of a set of arithmetic constraints (or their equivalent, polynomial identities) that every correctly generated execution trace must satisfy.
 Since these arithmetic constraints are transformed into polynomial identities (via an interpolation process), they are described in a novel language called the **Polynomial Identity Language** (PIL).